Red Eyes

 discharge is emitted from the eyes.
 Severity of the disease is directly

-Keeping a watchful eye on your pet's eyes can help him enjoy many more
+correlated to the amount of the discharge.
+Keeping a watchful eye on your pet's eyes can help him enjoy many more quality years of sight.

 petmedssource.com/pet-eye-care.html